-- U.S. Department of Education Pell Grant and U.S. Department of Education Student loan programs - VA benefits - Subsidized and Un-subsidized Stafford loans
+- U.S. Department of Education Pell Grant and U.S. Department of Education Student loan programs - VA benefits There are no penalties or late fees imposed due to delayed disbursement of payment by the VA - Subsidized and Un-subsidized Stafford loans

 To qualify for financial aid assistance, the student will have to complete an institutional and a federal application for financial aid.
-Please contact the financial aid office in the Research College of Nursing at 816.995.2832 or e-mail stacie.withers@researchcollege.edu to begin the financial aid process.
+Please contact Stacie Withers in the financial aid office in the Research College of Nursing at 816.995.2832 or e-mail stacie.withers@researchcollege.edu to begin the financial aid process.
 Students receiving financial aid must maintain the program's minimum academic and clinical standards to maintain their eligibility.
 RMC does not provide loan services to students in the Program.